SystemFw/blog/content/staging/paxos-failures.md

 commands so that locks are always in a consistent state whenever Phase 1 is retried.

-This assumption is hilariously broken in a distributed setting though, for example:
+In a distributed settings, this assumption is hilariously broken.
+For
+example:
 - `w1` and `w2` execute Phase 1 but fail to achieve quorum, which
   requires a retry. `w1` explodes before being able to send `unlock` messages, leaving some storage servers permanently locked, so `w2`